jonnor/embeddedml/presentations/PyDataGlobal2024/notes.md

 - Can build devices that process and analyze sensor data, such as accelerometer, audio, image

-## TODO
+## TODO follow-ups

-- Cut down some slides
-Only have 25 minutes total.
-Should be under 25 slides, ideally.
-- Make the recordings of ViperIDE
-- Tech check of animation playback using Google Docs
-- Tech check in AirMeet.
-Screen share and microphone, in Firefox

-- Do a pass with logos on each slide
-- Upload slides to Github

-Maybe

 - Update HAR README to include how to collect data, train model
+- Write BLE advertisement example for HAR on M5StickC.
+Sleeping as much as possible
 - Test/fix sound example for T-Camera S3
 - Test/fix camera examples on T-Camera S3
-- Write BLE advertisement example for M5StickC

-Skip

-- Write a example using BLE advertisements plus accelerometer reading and classification.
-Sends with N repeats.
-Maybe using asyncio.
-Sleeping as much as possible
-- HTTP example.
+- Make a YouTube video for HAR example.

 ## Microcontroller